Leeds | York | Wakefield | Harrogate | Bradford | Huddersfield | Halifax | Doncaster | Sheffield | Hull | Selby

-In any case where Wet Rot is discovered, the badly decayed wood which is beyond repair should be removed and disposed of as a first action, no matter where the rot is found.
+Where wet rot is discovered, the badly decayed wood which is beyond repair should be removed and disposed of as a first action, no matter where the rot is found.
 This is the first step in wet rot treatment.
-Allerton Remedial then use a fungicidal solution is necessary to prevent the spreading of the decay by the disturbance of the affected timber.
-Any timber which is not removed should be treated with a suitable timber preservative.
-Any timber used for replacements should be pre-treated against fungal decay to ensure that the fungus does not return.
+Allerton Remedial then use a fungicidal solution to reduce and stop the spread of the further rot due to the already infected timber.
+Any wood which is not removed needs to be treated with a suitable timber preservative and any timber used to replace the old should be pre-treated against fungal decay.
+This makes sure that the fungus does not return.

-The above assumes that the cause of the damp which led to the Wet Rot outbreak has been cured.
-For more information on our damp proofing services, visit our damp proofing page.
+The above, however, does assume that the cause of the wet rot – the damp – has been solved.
+For more information about damp treatment, visit our damp proofing page.

 “How can I tell whether a fungus is Wet Rot?”

 ANSWER: We have listed some of the common signs of Wet Rot above on this page, but you should always seek an expert opinion due to danger that Wet Rot can post to you and anyone living in the property and we would advise undergoing wet rot treatment.